-Wisdom in the Old Testament is inextricably linked with God.
+Wisdom in the Old Testament is linked with God in a way which cannot be broken.
 Jesus claimed that He and John were living wisely, under God's control, by behaving as they did.
 The Jews could make childish criticisms, but the lifestyles of John and Jesus argued for their credibility.